EndPointCorp/end-point-blog/2023/04/n+1-queries-in-rails-application.md

 <% end %>
 ```

 For each book, a separate SQL query is executed to retrieve the author’s name.
 If we have 3 books, there are 4 queries in total.
-1 to fetch all books and 3 additional queries for fetching associated authors.
+One to fetch all books and three additional queries for fetching associated authors.
 In the logs it would look something like this:

 ```ruby
 SELECT "books".* FROM "books"